mattvenn/minim-reader/README.md

 ## Tuning

-Try changing the sens variable (default 20).
+* Try changing the `sens` variable (default 20).
 This sets the difference in brightness needed for the program to think the bar graph segment has gone from lit to non lit.

-Try changing the exposure and brightness settings in the webcam function `take_photo()`
+* Try changing the exposure and brightness settings in the webcam function `take_photo()`

-## Debugging

-Change the log level line
+* Change the log level line

     logging.basicConfig(level=logging.INFO)